ept/blog/drafts/accounting.md

 I'm a computer scientist, and I think of stuff in graphs all the time.
 If only someone had explained it like that in the first place!
 It would have saved me so much confusion.
 So I want to try to fix that.
-If you like graphs, then by the time you reach the end of this article, you should know everything you need in order to understand a small company's financial statements (and even calculate them yourself).
+If you like graphs, then by the time you reach the end of this article, you should know everything you need in order to understand the financial statements for a small company/startup (and even calculate them yourself, in a spreadsheet or programming language of your choice).

 It's really not that hard.
 Let's go!

 **Accounts = Nodes, Transactions = Edges**

 Say you go to the bagel shop and buy a Super Club bagel for $5 on the company credit card.
-You also visit a Silicon Valley startup and buy one of their surplus Aeron chairs, second hand, for $500 (by writing a cheque from the company account).
+You also visit some random Silicon Valley startup and buy one of their surplus Aeron chairs, second hand, for $500 (by writing a cheque from the company account).
 Those are two transactions.
 Each transaction is an edge in our graph, and the edge is labelled with the amount.